Mission

 Salary and Benefits

-• Benefits: KP provides comprehensive benefits including Medical and Dental coverage, 4 weeks paid vacation, educational stipend of $1,500, relocation stipend of $1,000, housing allowance of $2,000, stipends for global health rotations (guaranteed for fellows in the CMGH track and for approved fellows in other CM tracks), monthly hospital meal allowance, and wellness allowance and support.
+- Benefits: KP provides comprehensive benefits including Medical and Dental coverage, 3 weeks paid vacation and 1 week educational time, educational stipend, relocation stipend of $1,000, housing allowance of $8,000, stipends for 1 global health rotation (guaranteed for fellows in the CMGH track and for approved fellows in other CM tracks), meal allowance, and wellness allowance and support.

 For detailed salary and benefit information, visit the Salary & Benefits page.